coni2k/SS/Notes.md

 .
 Measure the performance (eqatec profiler + firefox net panel etc.)
 .
 Drag & drop the numbers?
 .
 Try to use web requester (needs to be included as nuget package);
-powershell start-process -WindowStyle Hidden D:\Development\Libraries\APMI\WebRequester\20111004\APMI.WebRequester.exe http://localhost:56105/default.html
+powershell start-process -WindowStyle Hidden D:\WebRequester.exe http://localhost:56107/default.html

 ---
 . change the repository name